wwfisher1/homebridge-purpleair-aqi-sensor/README.md

 - `name` Is the name of accessory (required).
 - `statsKey` Selects the key from the sensor to report.
 The sensor reports various time based averages which can be selected.
 These are: v (real time), v1 (10 minute average), v2 (30 minute average), v3 (1 hour average), v4 (6 hour average), v5 (24 hour average), v6 (1 week average).
 - `adjust` Adjust the raw PM2.5 value based on various algorithms (https://thebolditalic.com/understanding-purpleair-vs-airnow-gov-measurements-of-wood-smoke-pollution-562923a55226).
 These are: NONE (raw values), LRAPA and AQANDU.
+- `includePM10` Include PM10 measurements in the AQI calculation.
+The highest AQI calculated from PM2.5 and PM10 will be used to calculate the air quality.
+The AQI calculations from PM2.5 and PM10 are not the same.

 To find your specific "PURPLE_AIR_STATION_ID" (a string):
 1. Use the PurpleAir Map to locate a station (https://www.purpleair.com/map)